MapleCCC/importall/README.md

     ignore: Iterable[str] = (),
 ) -> None:
     """
+    Import every available names from standard libraries to the current module.
     Python equivalent to C++'s <bits/stdc++.h>.

     Name collision is likely.
 One can resolve name collisions by tuning the `prioritized`